hasura/graphql-engine/community/examples/todo-auth0-jwt/README.md

 `$ npm install && npm start`

-  > THe app runs on port 3000 by default.
+  > The app runs on port 3000 by default.
 You can change the port number, but you will also have to reconfigure the callback

+## Code
+- All the Auth0 related code is in `todo-app/src/Auth`
+- In `todo-app/src/routes.js`, we get the `id_token` from localstorage, and send as `Authorization` header to HGE.